 Aphanisticus emarginatus (Olivier, 1790)

 In plants with recognisable leaves oviposition primarily on the auricles, otherwise on leaf sheaths or stem.
 Oviposition site covered with a jet black shining drop of dried secretion.
 From here starts a shallow, winding corridor of 35-50 mm length and eventually ca. 1 mm wide.
 Usually the corridor first descends, finally turns up.
 At some points the corridor dives deeper into the plant tissue and is invisible for a short stretch.
-In these deepter sections, that generally are crammed with frass, moulting takes place.
+In these deeper sections, that generally are crammed with frass, moulting takes place.
 Frass yellow, initially fine grained, later coarser.
-Pupation in the mine in the final section of the corridor, which is widenend into a pupal chamber (Bilý, 2002a; Rennwald & Rennwald, 2002a).
+Pupation in the mine in the final section of the corridor, which is widened into a pupal chamber (Bilý, 2002a; Rennwald & Rennwald, 2002a).

 Larva from mid May till early July (Rennwald & Rennwald, 2002a, Niehuis, 2004a)

 BE recorded (Rennwald & Rennwald 2002a; Niehuis, 2004a).

 LUX recorded (Rennwald & Rennwald 2002a; Niehuis, 2004a).

 From Britain to Greece, and from South Russia to Spain (Fauna Europaea, 2011).

 Bilý (1982a, 2002a), Buhr (1933a), Cobos (1986a), Hering (1957a), Niehuis (2004a), Rennwald & Rennwald (2002a), Sánchez Sobrino & Tolosa Sánchez (2005a), Schaefer (1949a), Théry (1942a), Ugarte San Vicente (2005a), Ugarte san Vicente, Zabalegui & Salgueira Cerezo (2006a), Verdugo Paez (1997a), Vorst (2009a).